Elections Manitoba is committed to accessibility for all Manitoba Voters

 You can bring someone with you to help you vote.
 They must be 18 years of age or older.
 A voting officer may also assist you.Language or sign language interpreter

-If you require an interpreter to assist you, contact Elections Manitoba.
+If you require an interpreter to assist you, contact Elections Manitoba before you plan to vote.
 We will do our best to accommodate requests and locate interpreters in your community.Personal Security Protection

 You can apply to have your personal information omitted or blacked out from the voters list to protect your personal security.No Permanent Address